scylladb/scylladb/README.md

 Documentation can be found in [./docs](./docs) and on the [wiki](https://github.com/scylladb/scylla/wiki).
-There is currently no clear definition of what goes where, so when looking for something be sure to check both.
+There is currently no clear definition of what goes where, so when looking for something, be sure to check both.
 Seastar documentation can be found [here](http://docs.seastar.io/master/index.html).
 User documentation can be found [here](https://docs.scylladb.com/).